Tommy Langford

 Thomas Langford (born 12 July 1989) is a British professional boxer.
 He held the British middleweight title from 2016 to 2018, and the Commonwealth middleweight title in 2016.

 Professional career

 Langford made his professional debut on 8 September 2012, winning a four-round points decision against Steve Spence.
 On 4 July 2015, Langford won his first regional championship—the vacant WBO Inter-Continental middleweight title—by stopping Julio Cesar Avalos in four rounds.
 A breakout year in 2016 saw him first win the vacant Commonwealth middleweight title on 12 March, scoring a unanimous decision over Lewis Taylor.
 Langford was scheduled to face British middleweight champion Chris Eubank Jr. on 22 October, but Eubank Jr. withdrew from the fight in September due to an elbow injury.
 On 26 November, Langford won the then-vacant British middleweight title with a split decision against Sam Sheedy.

-Langford vs. Welborn I
+Langford vs. Welborn

-On May 4, 2018, Langford fought Jason Welborn.
+On 4 May 2018, Langford fought Jason Welborn.
 Jason Welborn retained the British middleweight title by beating Langford via split decision, 114-113, 114-113 and 113-115.